anonymous673/anonymous/README.md

 ### Consturcting reference interpretation (RI) during the training process (related to Section 3)
 We extracted Grad-CAMs from ResNet-50 trained by SAI dataset, and RI was constructed by averaging Grad-CAMs of negative samples.
 We observed four RI from layer 10, 22, 40 and 49 each epoch. (a) RI from layer49, (b) RI from layer40, (c) RI from layer22, (d) RI from layer10.
+RI started to stabilize after 10 epochs.

 ![GitHub Logo](/figure2.png)